 Hard-to-lift blinds are a sign of dangerous issues and could fall out of the window with enough force.
 Be sure to replace them right away to keep your family safe.
 If you want the same look with more stability, consider ordering 2 separate blinds to cover your window or a 2-on-1 headrail option.

 Frayed cords are a sure sign you need to replace your blinds.
-They either mean that your blinds are so old that the wear and tear has gotten the best of them, or that the internal mechanisms are causing damage to the cord.
+They either mean that your blinds are so old that the wear and tear have gotten the best of them, or that the internal mechanisms are causing damage to the cord.
 In either case, your blinds are in danger of falling or being unusable, so it's time to get a new set.

 All blinds may experience some fading from the sun, although newer materials offer more UV protection.
-However, if your blinds have dramatically yellowed or discolored, this is most likely a sign of material deterioration.
-Your blind slats are losing their structural integrity and likely won’t last much longer.
+However, if your blinds have dramatically yellowed or discolored, this is most likely a sign of material deterioration and it's time to start looking for a replacement.

-When you replace your blinds, look for UV inhibitors or choose a fabric window treatment.
+When shopping for new blinds, look for materials with UV inhibitors or choose a fabric window treatment.

 If your roller shades, solar shades, cellular shades or roman shades are frayed along the edges, this means that your shades are too wide for your window opening and are scraping along the side of the frame.

 If your slats don't close as tightly as they used to, or if you twist your tilt wand repeatedly and slats barely move - your tilt mechanism has probably given out.
 This piece is can be difficult to replace without re-cording your whole blind, and it's better to replace the whole unit.

 Did you know that blinds with exposed cords are a strangulation hazard for small children and pets?
-Protect your little ones by upgrading to a safer option like cordless cellular shades, curtains or draperies, plantation shutters or cordless roller shades.
+Protect your little ones by upgrading to a safer option like cordless cellular shades, curtains, plantation shutters or cordless roller shades.
 Learn more about window coverings that are safer for kids.